oprel/acme/README.md

 =======

 - The ACreTeam for their hard work on the decompilation of Animal Crossing.
 Without them this would not be possible.
-- Cuyler36, whose additions in the Deluxe mod served as a reference for a lot of these changes
+- Cuyler36, whose additions in the Deluxe mod served as a reference for a bunch of these changes